How The Senate Impeachment Trial Works

-Senators passed a resolution on the ground rules for the trial after a marathon 13 hours of debate that included multiple failed attempts by Democrats to get a commitment on witnesses and documents.
-Read the resolution introduced by Senate Majority Leader Mitch McConnell, R-Ky.
+The trial itself had a raucous start.
+Senators passed a resolution on the ground rules for the trial on Jan.
+21 after a marathon 13 hours of debate that included multiple failed attempts by Democrats to get a commitment on witnesses and documents.

-Here is more about the various roles and how the trial will play out.
+Here is more about how the trial has played out.

 Setting The Ground Rules